deuxcoast/dotfiles/README.md

 # Dotfiles Repo
-A collection of my dotfiles, managed with symlinks using Gnu Snow.
+A collection of my dotfiles, managed with symlinks using Gnu Stow.
 Includes a custom config built on top of
 ## Instructions
 1. Clone this git repo into your home directory with the following command: